lvanleynseele/cragheads-route-identifier/README.md

 - `GET /api/v1/health`: Health check endpoint with system information
 - `POST /api/v1/upload`: Upload an image file
 - `POST /api/v1/identify-route`: Identify climbing holds of a specific color in an image
+- `POST /api/v1/identify-all-routes`: Identify all climbing holds in an image, grouped by color

 ## Health Check